-Small Student Body: Curtis limits enrollment to about 175 students, accepting just enough students to maintain a full symphony orchestra and an opera program, plus select programs in piano, guitar, composition, conducting, and organ, as well as community artist fellows and a string quartet in residence.
-By focusing its resources on this small, select group, Curtis ensures that each student receives an education of unparalleled quality.
+Small student body: With enrollment figures around 150, Curtis accepts just enough students to maintain a full symphony orchestra and an opera program, plus select programs in piano, guitar, composition, conducting, and organ; Community Artist Fellows; and a string quartet in residence.
+The admissions process ensures that students rehearse and perform alongside musical peers.

 Tuition-free education: Curtis makes an investment in each student so that no tuition is charged for their studies.
-As a result, talent and artistic promise are the only considerations for admission.
+As a result, artistic promise is the only consideration for admission.
 Generous financial aid likewise ensures that no student accepted to Curtis will be unable to attend because of financial need.
 This investment in students brings the most promising young musicians to the school—regardless of their ability to pay—and ensures that they will rehearse and perform alongside musical peers of diverse races, nationalities, and origins.

-Historical significance: With esteemed graduates such as Leonard Bernstein (’41) and Samuel Barber (’34), the power of Curtis’s legacy far surpasses its size.
+Historical significance: With esteemed graduates such as Samuel Barber (’34), George Walker (’45), and Anna Moffo (’54) the power of Curtis’s legacy far surpasses its size.
 The Curtis campus reflects the rich heritage of the institution and the many musicians who have been trained here.
-The historical integrity of the main building at 1726 Locust Street has been preserved, as have many original school traditions.
+The historical integrity of the main building at 1726 Locust Street has been preserved, as have many school traditions.

 Read the stories of students, faculty, and alumni and hear their music-making.
 Explore the online edition of Overtones, the semiannual Curtis magazine.